edgar-wagimweri/pdsnd_sql/README.md

 ### Files used
 The files needed to successfully execute the project are:
-1. PostgreSQL
+1. DVD Rental Database
-2. DVD Rental Database
+2. Excel Worksheet

 ### Software Requirements
 Scripts were written in SQL using the PostgreSQL program.